 1965 – 1970

 Escher’s work increases in popularity among the general public.
-Stanley Kubrick approaches him to think about a four-dimensional film.
+Stanley Kubrick approaches him about a four-dimensional film.
 Mick Jagger asks him whether one of his works can be used for an album cover by the Rolling Stones.
 Both are declined.
 At the end of the 1960s Escher becomes popular with hippies.
 His prints are published in fluorescent versions on the American market.

 The first major exhibition of Escher’s work appears in the Gemeentemuseum in The Hague in honour of his 70th birthday.
 On April 20, Dutch weekly magazine Vrij Nederland publishes a long interview with M.C.
-Escher by the legendary journalist Bibeb.
+Escher by the famous journalist Bibeb.
 Escher and his wife Jetta live separately from the end of this year.
 Jetta leaves for Switserland to live with their son Jan.

 On 20 February, the large wall painting Metamorphose III (48 by 1.60 meters) is unveiled at the main post office in The Hague.
 In July, he creates his last woodcut: Snakes.

-In the spring, Escher is re-admitted to hospital for another major operation.
+In the spring, Escher is readmitted into the hospital for another major operation.
 In August, he moves to the Rosa Spier House in Laren.
-At the world exhibition in Osaka, a film about Eschers work is shown, commissioned by the Ministry of Foreign Affairs.
+At the world exhibition in Osaka, a film about Escher’s work is shown, commissioned by the Ministry of Foreign Affairs.
 In November Time Spirit has its premiere, a symphony by composer Jurriaan Andriessen inspired by Escher’s work.